jumanji46/remote-ssh-exec/README.md

 # remote-ssh-exec
-Simple php script that allows a client to log in to a server and run predetermined ssh commands
+Simple (beginner-level) php script that allows a client to log in to a server and run predetermined ssh commands

 Pre-requisites:
  - PHP 5.x or newer